pkmollman/bgp-mrt-rib-cli/README.md

 # BGP MRT Export Parse Tool

 This is a tool to read BGP MRT exports and display the data in a human readable format.
-I'm Building it as an exercise to learn more about BGP and RFC specifications.
+I'm building it as an exercise to learn more about BGP and RFC specifications.

 ## Useful resources